-Dogs are not permitted at the ski area from the opening day through the closing day of the ski season for the safety and convenience of all guests.
+Dogs are not permitted on the snow at the ski area from the opening day through the closing day of the ski season for the safety and convenience of all guests.
+Any dog being walked in the parking areas must be on a leash.

-A variety of special events are held throughout the ski season promoting skiing and snowboarding at Mount Sunapee.
-Some of the more renowned events include the Slush Cup and the Cardboard Sled Race in April.
+Special events are held throughout the ski season including season ending events such as the FestEvol concert, the Slush Cup and the Cardboard Sled Race in April.

 Après-ski entertainment is offered in Goosefeathers Pub on weekends & holidays.
 Goosefeathers Pub is open from 11:00am to 6:00pm, or earlier or later for functions.